SO and SUCH:

 Which should I use?

 I often hear people using the word "such" when they should say "so."
 So what is the difference between so and such?
 To find out, first watch this video.
-Then read the summary and answer the questions at the bottom of the page to practice your English and make sure you've really learned the difference.
+Then read the summary and check out the examples.

 Summary and Examples of Using So and Such

 How to use SO: "so" + adjective (when saying it is extreme)

 After running a marathon I was so tired.

 Waiters in the US are so friendly.